Windows installation to "C:\Program Files (x86)\Audacious" causes error at startup

-#4 Updated by Davyd McColl about 1 month ago
+#4 Updated by Davyd McColl 3 months ago

 Cool, I've moved the install location; just for interest' sake, I did see an event log about gspawn-win32-helper.exe crashing, but renaming that file doesn't seem to affect startup, and I'm not even sure what is calling on it; I'll leave it renamed to try to figure it out (: